Skip to main content

 The Versioning Multiverse

-The real power: version components AND agents independently, then mix them.
+The real power: version components, agents, AND ensembles independently, then mix them.

 Example: Testing Matrix